royhsu/tiny-console/README.md

 Learn more about [SwiftLog](https://github.com/apple/swift-log).

-You can also integrate SwiftLog framework to provide multiple logging services via `TinyConsoleSwiftLog` module.
+You can also integrate SwiftLog to provide multiple logging services via `TinyConsoleSwiftLog` module.

 First, bootstrap your logging services at the beginning of your program.
 Take `SceneDelegate` as the example.